Getting to know more

 This consumer booklet looks at the benefits of high-efficiency products for the home—appliances, lighting to heating and cooling, home entertainment and home office equipment, as well as windows and doors.

-- Guidelines for the application and reproduction of the ENERGY STAR name and symbol in Canada HTML PDF [PDF - 938 KB]
+- ENERGY STAR Canada Brand Book HTML PDF [PDF - 12 KB]

 - Guidelines for the labelling and promotion of ENERGY STAR certified fenestration products sold in Canada HTML PDF [PDF - 1.77 MB]